LIPSASHARMA/Heart-Disease-Prediction-Final-Project/README.md

 # final-project-group-9 (Heart Disease Prediction)
 ## Purpose

-The purpose of this project is to predict patients with high risk of heart disease
+The purpose of this project is to predict patients with high risk of heart disease.

+##Objective

+The objective of this project is to address the following questions through our analysis

+- To determine what age group of people are most likely to have heart disease
+- To determine which gender is highly susceptible to heart diasease
+- To determine heart disease over chest pain type
+- To determine correlation between the factors

 The term “heart disease” refers to several types of heart conditions.
 The most common type of heart disease is coronary artery disease (CAD), which affects the blood flow to the heart.
 Decreased blood flow can cause a heart attack.